alexankitty/gpu-passthrough-scripts/README.md

-# fastgpu
+# gpu-passthrough-scripts
-Runs a program using your fast GPU as an offloader.
+Contains a script for rebinding your GPU, and for deterministically running applications on your faster GPU.

 # Installation
 Clone this repo, and cd and copy to /usr/bin